 First Stop: The Village of West Greenville

 Start off your Saturday at The Village Grind with a delicious cup of coffee or tea, and don’t pass up the chance to try a pastry!
-Baked at Greenville's own Bake Room (whose brick-and-mortar can be found at The Commons), the Morning Buns and Croissants are a don’t-miss Greenville treat.
+Baked at Greenville's own Bake Room (whose brick-and-mortar can be found at The Commons), the Morning Buns and Croissants are a don’t-miss treat.

-Sit and enjoy your breakfast in the cozy shop (they open at 9 on Saturdays), or take your drinks on a leisurely walk through The Village.
-Nearby you’ll find Fox & Collins, a tiny shop full of handcrafted goods.
-Across the street, the bright mural on the side of The Anchorage restaurant begs to be a photo backdrop.
+Sit and enjoy your breakfast in the cozy plant-filled shop, or take your drinks on a leisurely walk through The Village - Greenville's art district.
+To your right as you leave The Village Grind, bright murals at Carol's Ice Cream next door and on the side of The Anchorage restaurant beg to be a photo backdrop.
 Be sure to stop by the Darin R Gehrke Ceramics shop between the murals.
 Or wander left from The Village Grind and check out the shops in The Saltbox and at 547 Perry.
-This direction also takes you toward Greenville’s mini Flatiron Building filled with artist studios.
+This direction also takes you toward Greenville’s mini Flatiron Building, which is filled with artist studios.
 Each artist sets their own schedule, but even if a studio isn't open you can still see their beautiful work through the windows.

-If you’re up for a longer walk, walk past the Flatiron Building to Art & Light Gallery at 16 Aiken Street.
+If you’re up for a longer stroll, walk past the Flatiron Building to Art & Light Gallery at 16 Aiken Street.
 They’re open from 10-4 every Saturday (10-5 most other days) and feature rotating artist shows.
 It’s easy to pick out the gallery from surrounding houses thanks to the splashes of color on its side.

-Right beside the cafe is a play area for kids, and just next door is the SRT Bike Shop.
-If you’re up for an adventure, grab some water and snacks from the grocery, rent a bike, and hit the trail.
+Right beside the cafe is a play area for kids, and just next door is the Swamp Rabbit Bike Shoppe.
+If you’re up for an adventure, grab some water and snacks from the grocery, rent a bike, and hit the 22-mile-long trail.

 THAT Something Extra: